 Spokane Arts held an open call for nominations between June 27, 2018 and August 31, 2018.
 In each of the categories, any community member could nominate an artist, volunteer, neighborhood, educator, organization, community leader, donor, business or any other entity which they felt deserves recognition.
 Emerging or established, young or old, on the edge or in the center – we welcomed any nomination celebrating the wealth of participation in Spokane’s arts ecosystem.

 All of the nominations were submitted by individuals in the community; none of the nominations were submitted by Spokane Arts staff or governing board members.
-Nominations will be reviewed by a committee of the Spokane Arts Commission, and winners in each category will be presented with a physical award, designed by a local maker/artist, at the Arts Awards event on September 29.
+Nominations will be reviewed by a committee of the Spokane Arts Commission, and winners in each category were presented with a physical award, designed by local company Colladay Leather, at the Arts Awards event on September 29.

 The intent of the Arts Awards nomination process and the event itself is to offer recognition for and celebration of artists, makers, and creatives, who often work long hours in solitude.
 Continuing the decades-long tradition of the Spokane Arts Awards provides a way for artists and groups to be recognized for their worthy contributions to our community.